danielbalaz/bTB_indiv/README.md

 # bTB_indiv
-individual-based bTB transmission model (based on Broadwick)
+Individual-based network model of bTB transmission between cattle and wildlife.

 This project requires the Broadwick framework, which can be found at: https://github.com/EPICScotland/Broadwick